wp-plugins/wp-custom-login-page-logo/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This Plugin lets you customize the Logo of the admin login page panel.
 Useful if you need to add a client's logo for personalization.
-Besides that, you can add a custom text line (like „Welcome, Company XY Admin“) and edit your custom css style.
+Besides that, you can add a custom text line (like 'Welcome, Company XY Admin') and edit your custom css style.

 == Description ==